greenelab/phenoplier/environment/README.md

     ```bash
     # IMPORTANT: the script below will build two images: base and final.
     #  The base image will only be rebuilt if the version in settings (see
-    #  the script) is change.
+    #  the script) is changed.
 If for some reason you want to force building the
     #  the image (for example, you fix something in the Dockerfile), you have to
     #  pass the following argument: -f

     bash scripts/create_docker_image.sh
     ```

-    Make sure the image works (use the right image version):
+    Make sure the image works (it should produce no output):
     ```bash
+    # change version below accordingly
     export VERSION="2.0.0"

-    docker run miltondp/phenoplier:${VERSION} python -c "import conf; assert hasattr(conf, 'GENERAL')"
+    docker run --rm miltondp/phenoplier:${VERSION} python -c "import conf; assert hasattr(conf, 'GENERAL')"
     ```

 1. Export conda environment: